 Correctly defining the POI to be studied so that it precisely captures the relevant target audience is a critical first step in performing successful location intelligence analysis.

-Placer.ai uses advanced machine learning techniques to gather all the information needed to correctly identify millions of points of interest nationwide and to gain a deep understanding of who they serve and how they are performing.
+Placer.ai uses advanced machine learning techniques to correctly identify millions of points of interest nationwide and to gain a deep understanding of who they serve and how they are performing.
 With advanced geofencing techniques, Placer creates polygons that accurately represent a POI’s perimeter.
-And using mobile device location data – stripped of all personal identifiers before it is shared with the company – Placer provides aggregated, statistical foot traffic analytics that allow users to closely analyze visitation patterns.
+And using mobile device location data – stripped of personal identifiers like names and MAIDs before it is shared with the company – Placer provides aggregated, statistical foot traffic analytics that allow users to closely analyze visitation patterns.
 These analytics can be integrated with multiple datasets, to glean in-depth, actionable location intelligence.

 In a data-driven world, reliable and up-to-date POI data is not just nice to have – it is the foundation of every location-centric data source.
 Point of interest data fuels informed decision-making in a variety of fields, from retail to commercial real estate management, and empowers professionals to take market analysis to the next level.